 Process of Generating a P&ID

 The project engineer typically assumes responsibility for generating the P&ID and may work with multiple engineering disciplines/drafter in concert.
 P&IDs do not describe the chemical reactions involved nor provide operating and maintenance procedures.
 P&IDs provide flow direction, valving, instrumentation, major equipment details and operating parameters.
 Depending on system complexity and scope definition, the P&ID may have been prepared during the proposal phase.
+Generating a P&IDs requires a strong knowledge of equipment data sheets, project specifications, and system operating behavior.
+In some organizations, much of this work is automated via a smart P&ID process.

 The following stages describe the process for generating a P&ID.